cmp-202/ssh2shell/README.md

   }
 }

 //Set the two hosts you are tunnelling to through host1 host1.hosts = [ host2, host3 ];

-//or the alternative tunnelling method outlined above:
+//or the alternative nested tunnelling method outlined above:
 //host2.hosts = [ host3 ];
 //host1.hosts = [ host2 ];

+//Create the new instance
-//run the commands in the shell session var SSH2Shell = require ('ssh2shell'),
+var SSH2Shell = require ('ssh2shell'),
     SSH       = new SSH2Shell(host1);

-//default on end event handler used by all hosts as no objects define it SSH.on ('end', function( sessionText, sshObj ) {
+//default on end event handler used by all hosts SSH.on ('end', function( sessionText, sshObj ) {
   //show the full session output.
 This could be emailed or saved to a log file. sshObj.msg.send("\nSession text for " + sshObj.server.host + ":\n" + sessionText);
  });

+//Start the process
 SSH.connect();

 ```